 Debt buyers make money by acquiring debts cheaply and then trying to collect from the debtors.
 Even if the debt buyer collects only a fraction of the amount owed on a debt it buys — say, two or three times what it paid for the debt — it still makes a significant profit.

-Debt buying processes vary depending on the reasons for your purchase of the debt and the type of debt you are interested in buying.
-For example, you may be interested in buying debt because you are a debt collection agency and wish to increase internal debt collections.
-Or, you might purchase debt to broker to other buyers (i.e., buying now to resell the debt later for a profit).
+Debt buying processes vary depending on the reasons for purchasing the debt and the type of debt you are interested in buying.
+For example, you may be interested in buying debt so that you can legally enforce repayment from the borrower.

 Even with your purpose defined, you must narrow down the type of debt you want to purchase, which could include:

 Debt buying is a diverse and complex business, so you must be clear early on about the particular niche you want to enter.

 The next step is to determine what type of business entity will best suit your intended business activities, including how to sell debt to a debt buyer.
 You need to consider legal factors, such as how to protect your personal assets in the event of a lawsuit started against you, and tax factors, such as how to structure the entity for maximum tax efficiency depending on expected income levels.

-Limited Liability Companies (LLCs) are easiest to establish and entail the lowest compliance requirements and fees throughout the year.
-Still, a corporation (with S or C tax election status) may be preferable if, for example, the owner expects carrying over losses or investing heavily in promotional campaigns that may pay off at indeterminable times.
+Limited Liability Companies (LLCs) are the easiest to establish and entail the lowest compliance requirements and fees throughout the year.
+Still, a corporation may be preferable if, for example, the owner expects to carry over losses or invest heavily in promotional campaigns that may pay off at indeterminate times.

-Ultimately, the decision on which entity type is best will depend on your individual tax situation, so consult an accountant before filing to create an entity with your state.
+Ultimately, the decision on which entity type is best will depend on your individual tax situation, so consult an attorney before filing to create an entity with your state.

 Closely linked to entity structure are decisions on licenses and permits.
 These will vary depending on the state or states in which you (a) established your business (as an LLC or corporation) and (b) are operating.